 Step 10: Verify Campaign Members

 This step is to verify whether the Email Campaign marketing metrics were already Synced over in your Salesforce Account.
-Tap on the “App Launcher”, tap “Marketing”, tap the “Campaign” tab, and then the “Campaign Name” which you’ve updated in step 2 of you Sync Profile.
-Once you tap on the “Campaign Members”, it should show you the marketing metrics from Constant Contact already Synced in.
+Tap on the “App Launcher”, tap “Marketing”, tap the “Campaign” tab, and then the “Campaign Name” which you’ve updated in step 2 of your Set Up or Sync Profile.
+Once you tap on the “Campaign Members”, it should show you the marketing metrics from Constant Contact already synced in.

 Step 11: Downloading Report

-Check out our subscriber's story here on how SyncApps helped them save 100s of hours per year!
+Check out our subscriber's story here on how SyncApps helped them save hundreds of hours per year!